 A trip to the top of Gent's Belfry is a wonderful experience and inexpensive as well.
 The Belfry tower is certainly one of the most impressive in Flanders.

 Belfries, or Belforts, were a medieval town's way of protecting itself and its valuable records, and the bells in the tower announced weddings, attacks, market openings, fires, dawn, and dusk.

 Construction of Gent's Belfort started in 1313.
 Wars kept it from being completed in a timely fashion, but it managed to get finished in 1380.

 The building has had 7 different crownings, as folks adapted to a growing number of bells in the carillon.
 The current spire dates from a 1911-1913 restoration by Valentin Vaerewijck, who radically changed the profile of the tower.
-The tower is 320 feet high and the view is spectacular, as you will see from our 11 picture virtual tour.
+The tower is 320 feet high and the view is spectacular.

 Bottom Floor - The Secrecy Room